 Recommended Practice for Determining Material Properties of Li-Battery Cathode Active Materials

-This SAE RP provides a set of test methods and practices for the characterization of the properties of Li-battery cathode active material.
+This SAE Recommended Practice provides a set of test methods and practices for the characterization of lithium ion battery cathode active material.

-It is not within the scope of this document to examine the rheological properties of the cathode material in slurry since such properties are influenced by the conductive additive and the solid loading, which are determined through discussion between the manufacturer and user.
+It is beyond the scope of this document to examine the rheological properties of the cathode material dispersed in a coating slurry since such properties are influenced by the conductive additive, binder, and solvent, which are determined by the coating process.

-It is not within the scope of this document to examine the electrochemical properties of cathode materials since these are influenced by electrode design.
-The committee considers that it is impossible to establish an electrode design that would be appropriate for all cathode active materials.
+It is beyond the scope of this document to examine the electrochemical properties of cathode materials since these are influenced by electrode and ultimately cell design.
+Due to the difference in electrical and electrochemical properties of the cathode material, it is unrealistic to establish an electrode and cell design that would justly compare different cathode active materials.

 The rapid electrification of the automobile market has spurred an increase in the production of lithium ion batteries.
 The cathode active material—the energy storage material on the positive electrode of the battery—is a critical component of the battery, occupying a substantial fraction of its weight and cost.
 Accordingly, understanding the cathode active material’s chemical and physical properties are vital to engineering an appropriate battery and, ultimately, vehicle.
 In this SAE Recommended Practice, a set of characterization methods is provided to evaluate different cathode active materials under a uniform framework.
 Pass/fail criteria is not included in this document as it is under the discretion of the individual manufacturer to establish their internal benchmarks.